dslytech/ha-timini-print-addon/README.md

 - **Build fails cloning TiMini-Print or installing requirements**: confirms your Pi4 has internet access during the add-on install step.
+- **Scan finds nothing, even for a device you can confirm is advertising (e.g. visible in your phone's own Bluetooth settings)**: if Home Assistant's own built-in "Bluetooth" integration is enabled, it actively holds/monitors the same physical adapter this add-on uses, which can make TiMini-Print's own `--scan` come back empty due to contention over the adapter - this add-on's own web UI has no workaround for that (it's a separate process from Home Assistant Core, with no way to read HA's own Bluetooth data).
+If you're also using the companion **HACS integration**, its Lovelace card has a second button - "Use Home Assistant's Bluetooth list" - that reads whatever Home Assistant's own Bluetooth integration has already (passively) discovered, without triggering a new scan at all, so it sidesteps this contention entirely.
+Pick a device from there (any Bluetooth device works, not just recognized printers - tick "Unsupported / unrecognized device" to force a model), even if this add-on's own web UI scan stays empty.
 - **Scan finds nothing / print fails**: this add-on doesn't change TiMini-Print's own connection logic at all - troubleshoot it the same way you would running it directly over SSH (`cd /opt/timini-print &&